Saturday, December 10, 2022

 For myself and my brother, we inherited my father's fishing equipment from when he had time to go fishing.
 My father passed away much too young at 59 years old, and my mother would follow a decade later at 64 years old.

 I have old rods, reels, and even some lures from the 1950's and 1960's.
 I've even fished with the equipment, and caught fish.
 The equipment has changed over time, but the fish don't know that.
-It always is a warming experience for myself to be handle equipment that my father once used all those years ago.
+It always is a warming experience for myself to be handling equipment that my father once used all those years ago.
 It brings back old memories and times, when my hard-working parents were able to find some time in the summer to spend in the country with their children.
 Later on, they would spend less time with us, and worked lots more to care and raise all four of us.

 Those truly were "the good old times".